Zilliqa/zilliqa-developer/core/viewchange.md

     H(H((finalblock or vc block hash, vc counter)) repeatedly till an index is not the current faulty leader.
     ```

-9. Candidate leader lead the consensus round
+9. Candidate leader leads the consensus round
-10. Backup validate leader announcement
+10. Backups validate leader announcement
 11. View change consensus completed/stalled
 a.
 If stalled, wait for timeout and re-run view change consensus with a new candidate leader
 12. Remove faulty leaders (found in Faulty leader vector) from DS Committee